saketthakur001/Project_spotify/README.md

-I can help you create a readme file for this project.
-Based on the current web page context, this is a private repository for a music management web app that you made.
-Here is a possible readme file that you can edit and customize:

 # SPOTIFY Manager

 This is a web app that allows you to manage, recommend, and track your music on Spotify.
 You can create playlists, discover new songs, and see your listening statistics.